tdc77/PLC-Data-Collection/README.md

 Im a controls engineer by trade and like to dabble in programming on the side.
 I wish the program was a bit more modular but one step at a time!

+Below is a sample of what PLC String array looks like in my test PLC, I tested and it works.

 ![PLC Logic](https://user-images.githubusercontent.com/35632706/213927006-82ed6567-5a74-40d9-b41a-ec4409829f26.png)